misbahulard/route53-to-tf/README.md

 # Route53 To TF
 This tool is to convert your route53 JSON output  from below AWS CLI command to terraform resource.
+After file terraform created don't forget to rename ZONEID string to your Zone ID or use your terraform variables on it.

 ```
 aws route53 list-resource-record-sets --hosted-zone-id hosted-zone-id > path-to-output-file